limabravo7/booktranslate/README.md

 # PDF and EPUB Book Translator using ChatGPT

 ## Overview
 A tool to translate PDF and EPUB books using OpenAI's ChatGPT.
-Can be used for large jobs (e.g., books) because it chunks them to stay under the token limit for each job.
+Can be used for large documents (e.g., books) because it chunks them to stay under the token limit for each job.
 Supports batch processing, resuming jobs, and generating bilingual PDFs.
 You need a funded OpenAI account and API key.

 ## Features
 These are available from the command line:
 - Language settings
-- Processing modes for EPUB: regular mode processes translation sequentially; batch mode is half the cost but can take up to 24h (usually within an hour); you can change the model used (defaults to `gpt-4o-mini`)
+- Processing modes for **EPUB**: regular mode processes translation sequentially; batch mode is half the cost but can take up to 24h (usually within an hour); you can change the model used (defaults to `gpt-4o-mini`)
-- Resume functionality for EPUB: both regular and batch mode jobs can be resumed if interrupted.
+- Resume functionality for **EPUB**: both regular and batch mode jobs can be resumed if interrupted.
 A regular mode job can be resumed in batch mode, and vice versa.
-- Features for PDF: we turn PDF pages into images and use the OpenAI Vision API for OCR and translation in a single step.
+- Features for **PDF**: we turn PDF pages into images and use the OpenAI Vision API for OCR and translation in a single step.
 Unfortunately there is no batch API available.
 Also, we use `gpt-4o` because it is actually cheaper than `gpt-4o-mini` for images.
 We can however output a bilingual PDF with facing translation.

 Other features:
 - For EPUBs, you can supply your own prompt for the model in `customepubprompt.txt`.
 The default prompt is included in that file.
 You will probably want to tweak it if you're not translating texts on classical antiquity.